There are a lot of ghosts on Curaçao.

 - It’s one of the most multicultural places we’ve ever visited.
 In addition to the hordes of Dutch and other European tourists (with a sprinkling of folks from North America), you’ll find people that trace their roots all the way back to the days of slavery.
 You’ll also meet folks from nearby South American countries including Suriname, Colombia and Venezuela.

 - Many citizens speak five languages.
 The two official languages are Dutch and Papiamentu, an amalgam of Spanish, Portuguese, Dutch, and English.
 As a native English speaker with a bit of college German who’s trying to learn Spanish, I found Papiamentu to be disorienting but fascinating.
 One minute it would be complete babble to me, and another minute I could make out bits and pieces.
-Those lucky school kids are taught Dutch and Papiamentu at a minimum, and most learn at least one of the other three (nearly everyone speaks English).
+Lucky Curaçao school kids are taught Dutch and Papiamentu at a minimum, and most learn at least one of the other three (nearly everyone speaks English).

 - It’s out of the hurricane belt.
 All bets are off with climate change, and who knows what might happen this year or the next.
 But until now, Curaçao has been blissfully safe from the yearly hurricane threats that other Caribbean islands face from June through November.